Skip to content

 FAQs - Frequently Asked Questions

-Q: What's the biggest challenge with building an accurate roof estimate related to insurance claims?
+What's the biggest challenge with building an accurate roof estimate for an insurance claim?

-The main challenge is accounting for all the small, but critical, items that vary by location—like local roofing code requirements or manufacturer specifications.
-If you don't include these from the start, you'll have to fight for them later with supplements costing you time and money.
+The main challenge is accounting for items that vary by location, like local code requirements and manufacturer specifications.
+If those aren't in your estimate from the start, you'll have to fight for them later through supplements, which costs you time and money on every claim.

-Q: Why do I need to worry about the roofing claims process if I'm using estimating software?
+Why do I need a systematic workflow if I'm already using roofing estimating software?

-Q: How does OneClick Code help me with my roofing estimates?
+How does OneClick Code help me build a more defensible roofing estimate?